Puzzlefactory/single-spa-cs/README/SETUP.md

 If you are on a POSIX OS (Unix, Linux, MacOS) you will need to also set the file to execute.
 In the terminal change to the .husky directory and set the file to execute `chmod +x pre-commit`

+You may find, depending on your Windows setup you will also need to set the file to allow it to execute.
+This is an edge case however if you run into an issue where the git hooks do not run when you commit got to the pre-commit file, right click and go to properties.
+There you can set to allow the file to execute

+## Create a React project

+React is a commonly used framework and has taken the lead in the framework wars.
+The advantages of a low threshold to start and fast time-to-market has made it the most popular framework to date.